#NoEstimatesThe Methods Behind #NoEstimates: What the Book Reveals (and Omits)

-Users reviewing the #NoEstimates book talk about how it might better explain how to apply #NoEstimates in their project.
-Here is a review from Rod Hilton on goodreads.com touching on this:
+Users reviewing the #NoEstimates book often mention that it lacks clear guidance on how to apply #NoEstimates in real projects.
+One such review from Rod Hilton on goodreads.com highlights this concern:

 I don't think I came away with what I wanted.
 The book plays a lot of lip service to the notion of predictability without estimates, but I felt like it largely does what I keep doing, which is kind of deal in vague terms and assure the audience that it's possible, without really making someone understand exactly how.

-So let's identify methods the main characters in the book are applying to understand better what methods #NoEstimates is all about.
+Given this, let’s identify the methods used by the main characters in the book to gain a clearer understanding of what #NoEstimates actually entails in practice.

 1. Independent stories - Invest in good stories and smart tasks article published on www.xp123.com by Bill Wake in 2003